grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 #### Configure application roles for Grafana in the Azure Portal

 This section describes setting up basic application roles for Grafana within the Azure Portal.
-For more information, refer [Add app roles to your application and receive them in the token](https://learn.microsoft.com/en-us/entra/identity-platform/howto-add-app-roles-in-apps).
+For more information, see [Add app roles to your application and receive them in the token](https://learn.microsoft.com/en-us/entra/identity-platform/howto-add-app-roles-in-apps).

 1. Go to **App Registrations**, search for your application, and click it.